Information Bulletin 04-18

 - Address how the facility will identify other residents having the potential to be affected by the same deficient practice;

 - Address what measures will be put in place or systemic changes made to ensure that the deficient practice will not recur;

 - Indicate how the facility plans to monitor its performance to make sure that solutions are sustained.
 The facility must develop a plan for ensuring that correction is achieved and sustained.
 This plan must be implemented, and the corrective action evaluated for its effectiveness.
 The plan of correction is integrated into the quality assurance system; and

 - Include dates when corrective action will be completed.
 The corrective action completion dates must be acceptable to the State.
 If the plan of correction is unacceptable for any reason, the State will notify the facility.
 If the plan of correction is acceptable, the State will notify the facility.
 Facilities should be cautioned that they are ultimately accountable for their own compliance, and that responsibility is not alleviated in cases where notification about the acceptability of their plan of correction is not made timely.
 The plan of correction will serve as the facility's allegation of compliance.

 - The completed CMS-2567 with the plan of correction must be returned to the Department of Health within 10 calendar days of receipt.
 If the POC is not acceptable the facility will be contacted for clarifications and modifications.
 An acceptable plan of correction must be submitted and correction of all deficiencies made.

-If you have any questions concerning this bulletin and/or completing a plan of correction, please contact your assigned Licensing and Certification or OHFC Supervisor, or call the Compliance Monitoring Division, Licensing and Certification Program (651) 201-4101.
+If you have any questions concerning this bulletin and/or completing a plan of correction, please contact your assigned Licensing and Certification or OHFC Supervisor, or call the Health Regulation Division, Licensing and Certification Program (651) 201-4101.